-- I, James Collier FNZSA, am the Appointed Actuary for Momentum under section 76(1) of IPSA, and that I have prepared this report. - b) The work that I have done to review the actuarial information contained in, or used in the preparation of the Financial Statements, includes a review of: - Information relating to the Momentum's calculations of claims and claims reserves, dividends, insurance rates, and technical provisions (annuity rates and unvested policyholder benefits liability are not applicable to Momentum); - ii.
-Information relating to assessments of the probability of uncertain future events occurring and the financial implications for the Momentum if those events do occur; - iii.
-Momentum's Policy Liability, as defined in the Solvency Standard; - Risk management policies including reinsurance exposures and reinsurance assets relevant to the Policy Liability; - v.
-The deferred tax assets or liabilities relevant to the Policy Liability; - vi.
+- I, Danny Bechara FNZSA, am the Appointed Actuary for Momentum under section 76(1) of IPSA, and that I have prepared this report. - b) The work that I have done to review the actuarial information contained in, or used in the preparation of the Financial Statements, includes a review of: - i.
+Information relating to Momentum Life's calculations of claims and claims reserves, dividends, insurance rates, and technical provisions (annuity rates and unvested policyholder benefits liability are not applicable to Momentum Life); - ii.
+Information relating to assessments of the probability of uncertain future events occurring and the financial implications for the Momentum Life and Momentum Group if those events do occur; - The Momentum Life and Momentum Group Policy Liability, as defined in the Solvency Standard; - iv.
+Risk management policies including reinsurance exposures and reinsurance assets relevant to the Policy Liability; - v.
+The deferred tax assets or liabilities relevant to the Policy Liability;

+- vi.
 The deferred acquisition cost relevant to the Policy Liability; - vii.
-The analysis of Momentum's profit;

-- viii.
-Any additional assumptions used in the calculation of the Policy Liability; - ix.
-The consistency between the New Zealand Society of Actuaries Professional Standard 20 "Determination of Life Insurance Policy Liabilities" and the calculated Policy liability; - X. The consistency between the Solvency Standard and the calculated Solvency Margin; and; - xi.
-Momentum's checks and controls over data and valuation processes. - c) There were no limitations in performing the scope of my review, other than reliances on information prepared by Momentum.
-I have performed high level reasonableness checks and found this information to be materially accurate. - d) Other than my relationship as Appointed Actuary, I am a partner of KPMG, which receives consulting fees from Momentum.
-I have no other financial interest in Momentum. - e) I have obtained all information and explanations that I have required in order to conduct my review under section 77 of IPSA.
-There were no limitations in the scope of my review. - f) I consider that in my opinion and from an actuarial perspective: - i.
-The actuarial information contained in the Financial Statements has been appropriately included in the Financial Statements. - ii.
-The actuarial information used in the preparation of the Financial Statements has been used appropriately. - g) I consider that in my opinion and from an actuarial perspective, Momentum, as at 30 June 2021, is maintaining a solvency margin that complies with that required under the Solvency Standard for the purposes of sections 21(2)(b) of IPSA. - h) I consider that in my opinion and from an actuarial perspective as at 30 June 2021, Momentum is maintaining solvency margins that comply with those required under the Solvency Standard for the purposes of section 21(2)(c) of IPSA.
+The analysis of Momentum Life and the Momentum Group's profit; - viii.
+Any additional material assumptions used in the calculation of the Policy Liability; - ix.
+The consistency between the New Zealand Society of Actuaries Professional Standard 20 "Determination of Life Insurance Policy Liabilities" and the calculated Policy liability; - The consistency between the Solvency Standard and the calculated Solvency Margin; and; - xi.
+Momentum Life's checks and controls over data and valuation processes. - c) There were no limitations in performing the scope of my review, other than reliances on information prepared by Momentum Life.
+I have performed high level reasonableness checks and found this information to be materially accurate. - d) Other than my relationship as Appointed Actuary, I hold the position of Director at KPMG Australia, which receives consulting fees from Momentum Life.
+I have no other financial interest in Momentum Life or the Momentum Group. - e) I have obtained all information and explanations that I have required in order to conduct my review under section 77 of IPSA.
+There were no limitations in the scope of my review. - f) I consider that in my opinion and from an actuarial perspective: - The actuarial information contained in the Financial Statements has been appropriately included in the Financial Statements. - The actuarial information used in the preparation of the Financial Statements has been used appropriately. - g) I consider that in my opinion and from an actuarial perspective, Momentum Life, as at 30 June 2022, is maintaining a solvency margin that complies with that required under the Solvency Standard for the purposes of sections 21(2)(b) of IPSA. - h) I consider that in my opinion and from an actuarial perspective as at 30 June 2022, Momentum Life is maintaining solvency margins that comply with those required under the Solvency Standard for the purposes of section 21(2)(c) of IPSA.

-I have prepared, dated and signed this report solely in my capacity as Momentum's Appointed Actuary under section 76(1) of IPSA.
-To the fullest extent permitted by law, I do not accept responsibility to anyone other than the Reserve Bank of New Zealand, Momentum, its board and shareholder for the contents of this report.
+I have prepared, dated and signed this report solely in my capacity as Momentum Life's Appointed Actuary under section 76(1) of IPSA.
+To the fullest extent permitted by law, I do not accept responsibility to anyone other than the Reserve Bank of New Zealand, Momentum Life, its board and shareholder for the contents of this report.